Around average temperatures for the work-week - NewsBreak

 GJPD responds to early morning shooting

 GRAND JUNCTION, Colo.
-(KJCT) - At approximately 3:20 a.m. on Sunday, Oct.
+(KKCO) - At approximately 3:20 a.m. on Sunday, Oct.
 9, 2022, the Grand Junction Police Department responded to a shooting that took place at the Fishin’ Hole, an adult skilled gaming business.
-One woman was taken by a private vehicle to St. Mary’s Hospital with a...
+Aaron Frost, age 18, of Grand Junction, CO has been arrested and taken to...

 Comments / 0